gyulanemeth/bluefox.email/docs/api/test-email.md

 ---
-title: "Test Email API Reference | bluefox.email documentation"
+title: "Test Email API Reference"
 description: "Send a test of a campaign, transactional, or triggered email to one recipient via the BlueFox Email API, without affecting send stats."
 head:
   - - meta